sassoftware/python-swat/doc/source/getting-started.rst

 not do any DNS expanding of the names.
 So 'host1' and 'host1.my-company.com' are considered two different hosts.

-Here is an exmaple for a user named 'user01' and password '!s3cret' on host 'cas.my-company.com' and port 12354::
+Here is an example for a user named 'user01' and password '!s3cret' on host 'cas.my-company.com' and port 12354::

     host cas.my-company.com port 12354 user user01 password !s3cret